 Everyone has stretched at some point in their lives.

-Maybe you do it religiously, or maybe you haven’t stretched in years.
+Maybe you do it regularly.
+Or maybe you haven’t stretched in years.

-Welcome to the WCT Stretching Series, where we answer the questions surrounding the ever so popular practice of stretching.
+Welcome to the WCT Stretching Series, where we examine the questions surrounding the ever so popular practice of stretching.

 Sit back and enjoy the read.

 So, does everyone need to stretch?